kmwallio/BookMarkd/README.md

 * Improved site stripping (oh la la)
 	* Remove menus, footers, just get content
 * Privacy lock, not open and viewable
-* Periodic site content updated (incase you bookmark a homepage or some other web site that updates it's content)
 * Related pages
 	* Not tagged, but based on content
 * Templates so you can "rebrand" the pages